jgreathouse9/FDIDTutorial/README.md

 ```
 net install fdid, from("https://raw.githubusercontent.com/jgreathouse9/FDIDTutorial/main") replace
 ```
 where you may find the ancillary files with the Basque and HCW data.
-A Stata tutorial for FDID will also be posted soon.
+The vignette for Stata is [here](https://github.com/jgreathouse9/FDIDTutorial/blob/main/StataVignette.md).